etigui/ocv_scam_fd/README.md

 ## Web

-When a person is detected in the region of interest we save the full frame in the web directory (wwww).
+When a person is detected in the region of interest we save the full frame in the web directory (www).
 With the library "nanogallery2" we can see the all the frame.

 ![Web gallery 1](/images/g1.jpg)